Telefonica/toolium/docs/ai_utils.rst

     [AI]
     provider: azure  # AI provider to use, openai by default
     openai_model: gpt-4o  # OpenAI model to use, gpt-4o-mini by default
+    azure_api_key: your-azure-api-key  # Or openai_api_key: your-openai-api-key if you are using OpenAI directly

 Installation
 ~~~~~~~~~~~~